shinhookang/course410/02-ApacheSpark/README.md

 ### Windows Subsystem for LINUX (WSL2)

-PySpark was not installed correctly using `pip`.
+Try to install PySpark using `pip`.
 ```bash
 pip install pyspark
 ```

-Instead, we will use the pre-built version of PySpark.
+If this approach does not work, we can alternatively use the pre-built version of PySpark.

 Make sure `JAVA`, `SCALA`, and `py4j` are installed.